Ad

 Washington Capitals News

-Lindgren will start in Minnesota on Thursday.
+Stevenson will start vs. Pittsburgh on Thursday.

 Charlie Lindgren